 First, take time to understand what exactly is causing you so much distress in your job.
 Does your dissatisfaction stem from external factors, such as your co-workers, boss, organizational culture, or even the commute?
 If so, would switching teams or leaving the company remedy your unhappiness, or do you still have that same sense of dread thinking about the work you’ll be doing, regardless of a change in scenery?
 If your discontent is related to the functional responsibilities inherent to the job itself, a more drastic change may be in order.

 Think back to when you first started in your current role.
 What were your motivations?
 Was it the day-to-day responsibilities?
 The promise of career growth?
 Then, examine the parts of your job you still find enjoyable and seek to understand why they interest you.
 Is it the creativity your role involves?
-The strategic thinking?
+Strategic thinking?
 Number crunching?
 Do you love the constant change…or maybe you crave stability?
 Keep these themes in mind when looking toward your next role.
 By assessing your current likes and dislikes, you’ll have a better grasp on areas to seek out or avoid in your next career move.

 3. Consider your core values.

 In any job, it’s important to find a good cultural fit.
 Examine your values and understand what type of company culture will complement your personality.
 Do you value autonomy, community, innovation?
 Would you be uncomfortable working somewhere where maintaining the status quo is encouraged?
 Or maybe it’s important to you that you’re working toward a benevolent cause.

 Whatever your values, when taking this type of self-inventory, it’s important to be honest with yourself.
 Think about those friends’ jobs you covet.
 Are you actually interested in their role, or is it really the freedom and empowering culture you crave?
 Find out what makes you feel alive, even if it’s not what you (or others) think you “should” be doing.
 It may be that your values have changed since you first started working—and that’s ok.
 Just be clear on your priorities today.